Path (Toronto): 21st century

-The network was particularly hard-hit during the COVID-19 pandemic in Toronto, with Bloomberg News calling the area a "ghost town".
-The pedestrian system's narrow halls in some locations were noted as a particular challenge, even once downtown employees returned to the office.
-The Toronto Financial District Business Improvement Area has planned various movement modifications to the space for future use.
+The network was hit particularly hard during the COVID-19 pandemic in Toronto, with Bloomberg News calling the area a "ghost town".
+The pedestrian system's narrow halls in some locations were noted as a particular challenge, even after employees returned to downtown offices.
+The Toronto Financial District Business Improvement Area has planned various movement modifications to the space.

 In early November 2020, a connection was opened between the Maple Leaf Square complex (via the basement-level Longo's supermarket) and ÏCE Condominiums at York Centre.
 On December 5, 2020, the new Union Station Bus Terminal was opened within the new CIBC Square complex and connected via a skywalk to the Scotiabank Arena.
+In 2024, the newly built TD Terrace at 160 Front St West included a Path connection to Simcoe Place (200 Front Street West).

 Design

 Path provides an important contribution to the economic viability of the city's downtown core and is also used to supplement sidewalk capacity in downtown Toronto.
 The system facilitates pedestrian linkages to public transit, accommodating more than 200,000 daily commuters and thousands of additional tourists and residents en route to sports and cultural events.
 Its underground nature provides pedestrians with a safe haven from the winter cold and snow, as well as relief from the summer heat and humidity.